gsoft-inc/dynamite/README.md

 To ensure the best mapping performance possible (i.e. to minimize calls to the SharePoint database), make sure you use the method `ICamlBuilder.ViewFieldsForEntityType` to properly define the SELECT component of your `SPQuery`.

-> Not initializing your `SPQuery.ViewFields` can lead to one database call per SPField access later on
+> Not initializing your `SPQuery.ViewFields` can lead to one database call being generated for each SPField being accessed later on - how terrible!

 Whenever possible, you should also use the `ISharePointEntityBinder.Get<T>` method overload which accepts a `SPListItemCollection`.
 Behind the scenes, the implementation takes care of applying `ToDataTable` to ensure all items are fetched with a single database call.

-> Looping over a collection of list items can have the unintended consequence of generating one (or more - see comment about `ViewFields` above) database call for each `SPListItem`
+> Looping over a collection of list items can have the unintended and unfortunate consequence of generating one (or more - see comment about `ViewFields` above) database call for each `SPListItem` in the collection.

 #### Mapping from Entity to SPListItem